Skip to main content

 Family situationWho inherits

-Children but no spouseChildren inherit everything, shared equally
+Children, but no surviving partnerThe children inherit everything, shared equally

-No spouse and no childrenParents, then siblings, then half-siblings, then grandparents, then aunts/uncles, then the Crown
+No surviving partner and no childrenParents, then brothers and sisters, then half-brothers and half-sisters, then grandparents, then aunts and uncles, then the Crown

 Scotland